 Retail motorcycle sales fell 9.3 percent in the United States, its biggest market, and 6.7 percent globally in the second quarter ended June 25.

 Harley said its share in the U.S. big-bike market fell to 48.5 percent from 49.5 percent a year earlier.

-The company now expects 2017 operating margin to be down about 1 percentage point.
+Harley said it now expects 2017 operating margin to be down about 1 percentage point.
 It had previously forecast operating margin to be in line with 2016.